-As cited above, Barnett proved that on $K_{3,4}$, there exists a $2$-cycle that is not a sum of circuit-pair $2$-cycles and Kuratowski $2$-cycles.
-The $2$-cycle introduced by Barnett is a special case of a quad $2$-cycle; in Section~\ref{sec:quad}, we will give the definition.
-Our main result is
+As cited above, Barnett proved that on $K_{3,4}$, there exists a $2$-cycle that is not a sum of cycle-pair $2$-cycles and Kuratowski $2$-cycles.
+The $2$-cycle introduced by Barnett is a special case of quad $2$-cycles; in Section~\ref{sec:quad}, we will give the definition.
+Our main results are:

 \begin{theorem} Let $G$ be a graph.
-The module $L(G)$ is generated by circuit-pair $2$-cycles, Kuratowski $2$-cycles, and quad $2$-cycles of $G$. \end{theorem}
+Then $L(G)$ is spanned by $B(G)$, the Kuratowski $2$-cycles, and the quad $2$-cycles of $G$. \end{theorem}